Analytic aspects of $q,r$-analogue of poly-Stirling numbers of both kinds: Exponential generating functions for Stirling numbers of type

 \end{lemma}

-\begin{proof} Given $p \leq r$, we call the first $p$ elements $\{1,\dots,p\}$ out of the first $r$ special elements (see Definition \ref{special elements}) - {\it most special elements}.
-For each one of them, its positive value will serve as the minimal element of a distinct block.
-These $p$ blocks will be called the {\it most special blocks}.
+\begin{proof} Recall that the set partitions of type $B$ counted by $\StirBr{n}{k}$, have $r$ distinguished blocks, each of them contains exactly one of the distinguished elements $1,\dots,r$, but might contains additional elements from $r+1,\dots,n$.

-In the first step, we choose the number $m$ of additional elements that will occupy the $p$ most special blocks (in addition to the most special elements $1,\dots,p$).
-Obviously, the absolute value of each of these $m$ elements is greater than $r$.
+Let $m$ be the number of additional elements that will occupy the $r$ distinguished blocks (note that the absolute value of each of these $m$ elements is greater than $r$).
 The number ${n-r \choose m}$ counts the ways to choose $m$ such elements.

-Then, we insert the remaining $n-p-m$ elements in $k-p$ blocks, such that the $r-p$ elements $p+1,\dots,r$ are special, i.e. $p+1,\dots,r$ are in distinct blocks, in $S^B_{n-p-m, k-p, r-p}$ possibilities.
-Next, we fill the $p$ most special blocks with $p+m$ elements in $S^B_{p+m , p ,p}$ ways.
-Note, however, that $S^B_{p+m , p ,p}=(2p)^m$, since each one of the additional $m$ elements can be located in one of the $p$ most special blocks, and can be either positive or negative.
+Then, we insert the remaining $n-r-m$ elements in $k-r$ additional blocks in $S^B_{n-r-m, k-r}$ ways.
+Next, we fill the $r$ distinguished blocks with $r+m$ elements in $S^B_{r+m ,r}$ ways.
+Note, however, that $S^B_{r+m,r}=(2r)^m$, since each one of the additional $m$ elements can be located in one of the $r$ distinguished blocks, and can be either positive or negative.
 This gives us the required equality. \end{proof}

-From here, one can easily deduce an expression for the exponential generating function of $\StirBr{n+r}{k+r}$ as follows: \begin{theorem} Let $k,r\in \mathbb{N}$.
-Then:
+Based on this lemma, one can easily deduce an expression for the exponential generating function of $\StirBr{n+r}{k+r}$: